Onyx-Protocol/Onyx/docs/core/reference/corectl.md

 ### `create-token`

-Generates a new access token with the given name.
-Flag -net means to create a network token, otherwise it will create a client token.
+Generates a new access token with the given name and grants it access to the named policy.

 ```
-corectl create-token [-net] [name]
+corectl create-token [-net] [name] [policy]
 ```

+If no policy is given,
+it grants access to policy `client-readwrite`.
+This form is deprecated;
+please provide a policy by name.

+Flag `-net` grants access to the policy `network` for the new token.
+This flag is deprecated;
+please provide a policy by name instead.

 ### `reset`